edwardwalton2001/CAT_RISK_PROJECT/README.md

 - Which regions have the greatest concentration of Severe hazard exposure?
 - Which policies have high exposure relative to their policy limits?
 - Which construction types have the greatest exposure to Severe hazard zones?
+- Which policy and hazard-zone combinations represent the greatest accumulation risk?
 - How many insured locations are exposed to higher hazard levels?
 - How much TIV is located in Severe hazard zones?